gatherworkshops/digital-media/_courses/building-the-web/css-basics.md

       <p data-height="550" style="height:550px;" data-theme-id="19418" data-slug-hash="yyrQMr" data-default-tab="result" data-user="gatherworkshops" class='codepen'>See the Pen <a href='http://codepen.io/gatherworkshops/pen/yyrQMr/'>Otter Challenge Demo</a> by Gather Workshops (<a href='http://codepen.io/gatherworkshops'>@gatherworkshops</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
       <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-      Next we will use code to make our output look something like this.
+      We will use CSS code to make our output look something like this.

+    notes: |

+      Using CSS we can add colour, fonts, sizes, background images, drop shadows, and heaps more.

   - content: |
       ## Classes

-      To make our page look pretty, first we create a CSS class with a unique name.

-      **In your CSS panel:**
+      In your **CSS panel**, add this piece of code which creates a new design rule called `profile-pic`.

       ```css
       .profile-pic {